zlogic/mendix-docs/content/en/docs/refguide/modeling/integration/rest-services/consumed-rest-services/consumed-rest-services-beta.md

 #### Adding a Request Body Using Parameters

 When the text in the Body tab contains a parameter name surrounded by curly braces,  this is interpreted as a parameter.
 These parameters can be used to change the body content dynamically.

+{{< figure src="/attachments/refguide/modeling/integration/consumed-rest-services-beta/body-structure-example.png" class="no-border"  width="500" >}}

 For example, if your body content is `product_curr={currency}&product_price={price}`, the parameters `currency` and `price` can be used to change the body content.

 #### Request Body Where Content Comes From Multiple Entities